 With the speech-givers, you’ll find they hardly ever stand directly next to the wedding couple.
 So to combat this dilemma, take the speedlight + MagMod setup from before and trigger it with an on-camera Pocket Wizard set to Channel 1.
 Then, put an on-camera flash on top of that Pocket Wizard and switch it on for any speech givers.
 But don’t forget to turn your Pocket Wizard to Channel 2!

 4. Reception Lighting for Pro Wedding Photographers: First Dance & Cake Cutting

 When you’re working alone, it can be difficult to set up off-camera flashes just right.
 This is especially true for the first dance and cake cutting.
 You want to make sure you pre-setup any off-camera flash in the areas where the action will be, then trigger the off-camera flash with something like a Pocket Wizard.

 5. Cutting It Up on the Dance Floor

 When it comes time for the guests to dance the night away, consider lightening your load a bit.
 Sometimes it’s a good idea to switch to a 28mm lens with an on-camera flash.
 Still keep your off-camera on the dance floor, triggered with the Pocket Wizard.
 You just want to make sure you can pull enough ambient light into the room and make sure your shutter speed is fast enough for the action at hand.

-For more detailed instruction on reception lighting, including common scenarios you’ll run into from time to time, check out this article on Reception Lighting Tips for Photographers!
+For more detailed instruction on Reception Lighting for Pro Wedding Photographers, including common scenarios you’ll run into from time to time, check out this article on Reception Lighting Tips for Photographers!

 At ShootDotEdit, our goal is to take the “heavy lifting” of photo editing off your plate — giving you more time to run your business, spend time with your family, or even just have a weekend again!